AdarshDogra-CloudDevops/azurelabguide/Overview.md

-# Build and Deploy Apache Server using Azure Container Instances
+# Build and Deploy Containers using Azure Container Instance

-**Lab duration:** 1 Hour
+**Lab Duration:** 1 Hour

 ## Overview
-This lab guides you through building, storing, and deploying a simple Apache web server using Azure services.
-You will create an Azure Container Registry (ACR), build and push a custom Docker image using Cloud Shell, and finally deploy and verify your containerized application on Azure Container Instances (ACI).

-Azure Container Instances (ACI) offers a quick and serverless way to run containers in the cloud without managing virtual machines or orchestrators.
-With ACI, you can focus on building and running your applications while Azure handles the infrastructure.
+Azure Container Instances (ACI) is a service provided by Microsoft Azure that allows users to quickly run containers directly on the Azure cloud without having to manage virtual machines or additional services like container orchestrators.
+It is a solution aimed at simplifying container operations by providing a serverless computing environment where you only pay for the compute resources that the container uses while it is running.

 ## Key Learnings
-- Creating and configuring Azure Container Registry (ACR)
+- Understanding Docker and Containerization
-- Using Azure Cloud Shell for Docker image builds
-- Building and pushing custom container images to ACR
+- Building Docker images using **Docker Desktop** and pushing them to Azure Container Registry (ACR)
-- Deploying applications using Azure Container Instances (ACI)
+- Deploying containerized applications using Azure Container Instances
-- Verifying containerized applications via DNS-based access

-## Hands-on Lab Exercises
+## Hands-on Lab

-- **Exercise 1:** Creating an Azure Container Registry (ACR)
+- **Exercise 1:** Create an Azure Container Registry (ACR)
-- **Exercise 2:** Preparing Docker build files in Azure Cloud Shell
+- **Exercise 2:** Build and push a Docker image to ACR using **Docker Desktop**
-- **Exercise 3:** Deploying the container instance from ACR
+- **Exercise 3:** Deploy the containerized application using Azure Container Instances (ACI)
-- **Exercise 4:**  Verifying the Apache server deployment
+- **Exercise 4:** Verify the deployment and access the Apache server